 Net metering is an important component to building a clean energy economy because it establishes substantial economic benefit to solar PV ownership, thus helping to increase demand for solar energy systems, which in turn creates jobs for the installers, electricians, and manufacturers who work in the solar supply chain.
 Additionally, increased distributed solar energy reduces strain on the grid by lessening peak demand and preventing losses from long distance transmission and distribution (SEIA).

 Unfortunately, the availability of and details within existing net metering laws vary widely by state and utility.
 Some states and/or utilities offer net metering programs voluntarily, while others do so as a result of regulatory decisions.
+Net metering policies vary on system size limitations as well as how they compensate for excess generation; compensation can be made per kWh at a wholesale rate, value of solar rate, or at the full retail rate.
 The Rise Up movement strives for the establishment of universal net metering for all ratepayers served by investor-owned utilities.

 A true-up statement is a form of net metering billing that utilities send to customers who generate electricity from distributed renewable energy.
 It reconciles the cumulative energy charges and credits the customer may be entitled to for that billing cycle.
 If there is a balance due after all charges and credits are reconciled, that amount will appear on your true-up statement.
 Dependent on the terms of the interconnection agreement, extra credits may reset to zero or be rolled over to the next billing cycle.